Compelling Content Creation: 5 Questions to Break Through the Clutter

 1. Is this content compelling- does it communicate the captivating truth about your brand and/or its product(s) and service(s)?

 Due to the overwhelming number of messages they receive daily, consumers struggle to locate the truth.
 You likely have numerous competitors with products and services nearly identical to yours.
-If you don’t know or don’t have a captivating truth about your brand, product or services, everything else that follows is a moot point.
+But if you don’t know or don’t have a captivating truth about your brand, product or services, everything else that follows is a moot point.
 Primary research will identify your captivating truth, your target audience and the best ways to communicate that truth with that audience.
 Your captivating truth should be clear in every piece of messaging you deliver – from marketing emails to website copy to social media comments.
-In order to break through the clutter of content, you need to know your truth and who you are talking to.
+So, in order to break through the clutter of content, you need to know your truth and who you are talking to.

 2. Am I communicating my truth in the best way possible?

 Once you know your truth, communicating that truth in a way that is appealing, unique and believable among your target customers is next.
 If your audience are women over the age of 50, a Tik Tok video isn’t going to service you.
 If your product or service relies heavily on visual assets, a podcast is unlikely to be your best platform.
 Consider the limitations for each platform has – from target audience and capabilities to the available call to action – and choose the platform and format that is most conducive to your end goal.

 Unclear content will quickly frustrate your readers.
 If you know your captivating truth, your content should come back to that truth over and over.
 Broadcast copyrighters have a rule of thumb: tell your audience once, tell them again and then remind them what you told them.
 Coming back to your point multiple times will not only ensure your point is clear throughout, but it will ensure your audience retains that information – so whether they complete a call to action now or later, they’ll likely be thinking on it beyond the few minutes they’re on your content.

 4. Does this content follow best practices?